KrishnaVamsi-17/Dojoblog/README.md

 # Dojoblog
-A react application where a user can add new blogs regarding any articles or announcements To install the node modules use <h3>npm install</h3>
+A react application where a user can add new blogs regarding any articles or announcements<br>
+To install the node modules use "npm install"